-Anthony Martial joined an exclusive list of Manchester United players after reaching a half century of Premier League goals for the club against Southampton, the Frenchman becoming the tenth player to achieve the feat for the Red Devils.
+Marcus Rashford joined an exclusive list of Manchester United players after reaching a half century of Premier League goals for the club against Leicester, the England international becoming the 11th player to achieve the feat for the Red Devils.

 The most successful club in the history of English football in terms of league championships, United have dominated throughout much of the Premier League era with Sir Alex Ferguson’s dynasty seeing the Manchester side reign supreme for almost the entirety of the Premier League’s first two decades.